-The Handmaid’s Tale is one of the darkest dystopian series ever made and it has been finding new and inventive ways to torment its characters for four-season now and it is showing no signs of slowing down in Season 5.
-The Emmy-winning Hulu drama is coming back for its much anticipated fifth season in near future and while the fans are waiting for it, here are some shows you could watch to pass the time.
+The Handmaid’s Tale is one of the darkest dystopian series ever made and it has been finding new and inventive ways to torment its characters for five-season now and it is showing no signs of slowing down.
+The Emmy-winning Hulu drama has been renewed for a sixth season but it will also serve as the final season of the series.
+So, while you wait for The Handmaid’s Tale Season 6 here are some shows you could watch.

 Synopsis: Black Mirror is an anthology series that taps into our collective unease with the modern world, with each stand-alone episode a sharp, suspenseful tale exploring themes of contemporary techno-paranoia.
 Without questioning it, technology has transformed all aspects of our lives; in every home; on every desk; in every palm – a plasma screen; a monitor; a Smartphone – a Black Mirror reflecting our 21st Century existence back at us.
 The series is created and written by Charlie Brooker, and executive produced by Brooker and Annabel Jones.